 The m-Power Translate feature allows developers to configure an unlimited number of languages to generated applications.
 Each time an application is compiled, m-Power will automatically create and translate additional presentation layers for each language that has been configured.
 Developers will have the opportunity to tweak the default translation tables for full customization.
 End-user integration is seamless as the user's browser automatically detects which presentation layer should be displayed.

 Note: m-Power Translate supports both the Microsoft and Google translate API.
 However, as of this writing Google translate does not have a free option.
 As such, this document illustrates the Microsoft API.
 If you are interested in using Google translate, please contact mrc support.

 - Please visit this site to obtain a translation key.

-- After restarting Tomcat, open m-Power and sign-in.
-Navigate to the “Admin Menu”, then under “System Management”, click the “Languages” button.
-You should see an option titled “Language Settings.”
+- After saving the file, open m-Power and sign-in.
+Navigate to the "Admin Menu", then under "System Management", click the "Languages" button."

 - By default, m-Power supports the English language.
 To add more languages, click on the "Languages" icon referenced above.
 From here click the "Add" icon.